Ollie Fitch

-Ollie Fitch born, 14 September 1880 in Staunton — 1 July 1950 in The Hague) was an American-born Dutch singer, dancer and cabaret artist.
+Ollie Fitch (14 September 1880 in Staunton – 1 July 1950 in The Hague) was an American-born Dutch singer, dancer and cabaret artist.

 Early life

 Arlethia Gertrude Fitch, better known by her childhood nickname, Ollie, was born on September 14, 1880, in Stauton, Virginia to Elizabeth Davidsen and William Fitch.
 The couple also had an elder daughter, Pearl (born 1875/1877).
-Alethia's parents never seemed to have married, as 23-year old Ms. Davidsen was listed in the 1880 US Census as a single mother, with housework listed as her source of income and residing at 138 Jackson Alley with her infant daughter, Arlethia.
+Alethia's parents never seemed to have married, as 23-year-old Ms. Davidsen was listed in the 1880 US Census as a single mother, with housework listed as her source of income and residing at 138 Jackson Alley with her infant daughter, Arlethia.

-In February 1892, shortly after the death of William Fitch, Ms. Davidsen and her daughters relocated north to Brooklyn, where her mother, Ellen Davidsen and sister Mamie were living.
+In February 1892, shortly after the death of William Fitch, Ms. Davidsen and her daughters relocated north to Brooklyn, where her mother Ellen Davidsen and sister Mamie were living.

 In 1900, the Davidsen household, according to the 1900 Census, were residing in the comfortable Fort Greene neighborhood at 435 Carlton Avenue.
-Ms. Davidsen was employed as a domestic for a local white family and 19-year old Alethia, employed as a stenographer.
-Pearl, now 25 (or 23), lived in the nearby Clinton Hill neighborhood at 385 Clinton Avenue, where she was employed as a live-in servant for the Irish, O'Flyn family.
+Ms. Davidsen was employed as a domestic for a local white family and 19-year-old Alethia, employed as a stenographer.
+Pearl, now 25 (or 23), lived in the nearby Clinton Hill neighborhood at 385 Clinton Avenue, where she was employed as a live-in servant for the Irish O'Flyn family.